Erythema Nodosum

 What is Erythema nodosum?

-A type of skin inflammation.
+A type of skin inflammation characterized by tender red nodules.

-What are the symptoms of Erythema nodosum?
+What are common symptoms of Erythema nodosum?

 What causes Erythema nodosum?